faisalahmed3023/CtrlAgent/README.md

 - `ratings.csv`: user-item interactions with `user_id`, `item_id`, and `rating`

 This unified structure makes the datasets suitable for recommender-system experiments, user-behaviour simulation, and cross-domain evaluation.

+## Operating CtrlAgent

+`CtrlAgent` is the main user-behaviour simulation framework used in this project.
+It stores and manages each user's profile, memory, and action history.